-Fig 2: CT scan showing dilated large bowel loops and whirl sign (marked with asterisk)
+Fig 2: CT scan showing dilated large bowel loops and whirl sign (marked with an asterisk)

-Laboratory Investigations were within normal limits except for mild hyponatremia and hypokalemia which could be attributed to decreased appetite and multiple episodes of vomiting but he was hemodynamically stable.
+Laboratory Investigations were within normal limits except for mild hyponatremia and hypokalemia, which could be attributed to decreased appetite and multiple episodes of vomiting, but he was hemodynamically stable.

 He was stabilized with IV fluids and kept Nil by mouth, A Ryle’s Tube was passed and secured, A Rectus Tube placement was done to relieve obstruction, as evidenced by patient passing stools and flatus regularly.
 On third day he again complained of non-passage of flatus and stools with abdominal distension.
 Abdominal girth charting showed increasing trend suggestive of recurrence.